AdebanjoOayinka/THE-PALMORA-GROUP-HR-ANALYSIS/README.md

     ● Microsoft PowerBI [Download](https://www.microsoft.com/en-us/download/details.aspx?id=58494)

-    ● PowerBI was used clean the data futher and make it usaeabe in the PowerBI envonment and then the charts were created.
+    ● Powerquery was used structure the data futher and make it usaeabe in the PowerBI envonment and then the charts were created.

 ## EXPOSITORY DATA ANALYSIS
-The two sheets receved from the HR department were combined to one sheet for the presentation in PowerBI.
+The two sheets received from the HR department were combined to one sheet for the presentation in PowerBI.

 Interactive charts were created using the different build types;